Honey bees and beekeeping

 To prevent the spread to the NT, the importation of bees, apiary equipment and bee products is strictly controlled by Plant Biosecurity.

-Under the Livestock Act 2008 and Livestock Regulations 2009, you cannot bring the following into the NT:
+Under the Act and regulations, you cannot bring the following into the NT:

 • beehives including used brood boxes, supers and nucleus hives